 PreDown = iptables -D OUTPUT ! -o %i -m mark ! --mark $(wg show %i fwmark) -m addrtype ! --dst-type LOCAL -j REJECT && ip6tables -D OUTPUT ! -o %i -m mark ! --mark $(wg show %i fwmark) -m addrtype ! --dst-type LOCAL -j REJECT

-A: Log in with your account on our website and then add the ports from your account page, keep in mind that the ports will be forwarded to the latest pubkey that you have added.
+Log in with your account on our website and then add the ports from your account page, you can move the ports to different pubkeys.

 "WireGuard" is a registered trademark of Jason A. Donenfeld.